srosenmeier/streamlit_tda-app/README.md

 ## Alternative to Installation

-You can also visit [Simple TDA app](https://tda-app.streamlit.app) to open this streamlit app.
+You can also visit [Simple TDA app](https://tda-app.streamlit.app) to open and use this streamlit app.

 ## License